redpen-cc/redpen-doc/source/format.rst

 Paragraphs
 ~~~~~~~~~~

-Paragraphs are separated by two new lines the syntacs are the samme as plain text.
+Paragraphs are separated by two new lines.
+This syntax is the same as for plain text.

 Markdown